gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    message forgery.

-   Applications using DTLS in SCTP can use all currently existing transport features provided by SCTP and its extensions.
+   Applications using DTLS in SCTP can use all currently existing transport features provided by SCTP and its extensions as specified in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
 DTLS in SCTP supports:

    * preservation of message boundaries.